 Program Total: 36 Credit Hours

-Clinical Nutrition (MS) Thesis Track: Curriculum
+Master of Science Clinical Nutrition Thesis Track: Curriculum

 Several programs in the College of Health Sciences either require or have an option for a thesis project.
 Completing a thesis is a significant academic accomplishment and acknowledges an independent scientific investigation has been conducted by the student that will add to the knowledge to the field.

 All students are required to have their theses registered with the ProQuest information and learning company.
-This process includes publication of the thesis abstract, microfilming of the thesis and copyrighting (approximately $150).
-The director of the Library of Rush University Medical Center coordinates the process.

 Program Total: 36 Credit Hours